 Contact the APAC office to discuss whether an application is required for an additional title to an existing accredited program being offered at a new campus.

-Complete an Addition Degree Title Form when combining an APAC-accredited degree title with another degree to make a double degree, for example Bachelor of Arts (Psychology)/Bachelor of Commerce.
+Complete an Additional Program Title Form when combining an APAC-accredited program title with another program to make a double degree, for example Bachelor of Arts (Psychology)/Bachelor of Commerce.

-Complete a Change of Degree Title Form to change the name of an existing APAC accredited program.
+Complete a Change of Program Title Form to change the name of an existing APAC accredited program.

 Accredited psychology programs of study which will be, or have been discontinued, and are currently being taught-out, should maintain APAC accreditation until all students have completed the program.
 A new Discontinued Program Application Form is to be submitted for each discontinued program.